sagemath/sagewiki_to_gh-2022-10-10/days57-topics.md

 == Documentation ==

  * Brainstorm about the refactoring of the index of the combinatorics section of the reference manual [[http://trac.sagemath.org/ticket/13605|#13605]]
+   Sam, Florent, Nicolas, Sébastien, Charles
+ * Splitting the reference/combinat document in subdocuments Florent,
- * Finish migrating the collection of Sage-Combinat thematic tutorials as git branches
+ * Finish migrating the collection of Sage-Combinat thematic tutorials as git branches Nicolas, Vincent, Tomer
  * Proofread and merge more thematic tutorials
+   Sam, Vincent, Nicolas, Thierry

 == Coxeter groups ==

+Jean-Philippe and Vivien implemented a framework for working with infinite coxeter groups, in particular to explore the geometric representation, limit roots, ...
+The goal is to start merging this with the existing root system stuff in Sage.

+TODO: create ticket

  * interested
    * Jean-Philippe Labbé
    * Nicolas M. Thiéry
    * Vivien Ripoll
+   * Tomer

+== Automata and rational languages ==

-   * ...
+ * Design discussion
+   Thierry, Vincent, Nicolas, Sébastien, Florent, Jean-Baptiste, Adrien, Matthieu

+ * Improving the situation :-)

+   Thierry, Vincent, Sébastien, Matthieu

 == Languages ==